Craig Mackinlay

-Craig Mackinlay, Baron Mackinlay of Richborough, (born 7 October 1966), is a British Conservative Party politician and businessman.
+Craig Mackinlay, Baron Mackinlay of Richborough (born 7 October 1966) is a British Conservative Party politician and businessman.
 He was Member of Parliament (MP) for South Thanet from 2015 to 2024.

 Initially a member of the UK Independence Party (UKIP), Mackinlay served as the deputy leader of UKIP from 1997 to 2000 and the acting leader of UKIP in 1997, before joining the Conservative Party in 2005.

 In the 2015 general election, Mackinlay was elected to the House of Commons in South Thanet a Conservative candidate, defeating Nigel Farage, then leader of UKIP.
 As an MP, Mackinlay was a member of the Brexit Select Committee and the Common Sense Group.

 Mackinlay underwent a quadruple amputation following an infection of sepsis in 2023.
 He stood down as an MP at the 2024 general election and was appointed to the House of Lords.

+Since 2025, he has been Director of the Global Warming Policy Foundation.

 Early life

-Of Scottish heritage, Mackinlay was born on 7 October 1966 in Chatham and raised in Kent.
+Mackinlay was born on 7 October 1966 in Chatham and raised in Kent.
 His parents, Colin and Margaret Mackinlay, were both born in Kent.
 After attending Rainham Mark Grammar School, he studied zoology and comparative physiology at the University of Birmingham, graduating with a Bachelor of Science (BSc) degree.
 He qualified as a chartered accountant (FCA) and a chartered tax adviser (CTA), and later became a partner in a Kent firm.

 Political background

-Mackinlay first became engaged in politics after observing the impact of Britain's membership of the European Exchange Rate Mechanism on clients and friends who were going bankrupt as a result of soaring interest rates.
-After hearing Alan Sked, a professor at the London School of Economics, speak on a BBC politics programme, he was persuaded to stand at the 1992 general election as an independent in support of the Anti-Federalist League, receiving 248 votes in Gillingham.
+Mackinlay first became engaged in politics after observing the impact of Britain's membership, between October 1990 and September 1992, of the European Exchange Rate Mechanism.
+After hearing Alan Sked, a professor at the London School of Economics, speak on a BBC politics programme, he made contact and attended a meeting at the LSE.
+He was then persuaded to stand at the April 1992 general election as an independent in support of the Anti-Federalist League, receiving 248 votes in Gillingham.

 UKIP

 When the Anti-Federalist League evolved into the UK Independence Party (UKIP), Mackinlay was appointed its founding treasurer and Vice-Chairman.
 He stood again in Gillingham at the 1997 general election, receiving 590 votes.

 In July 1997, Sked resigned as UKIP leader, nominating Mackinlay as his successor.
-Mackinlay decided that the only way to keep the party going was to rework its constitution and hold a leadership election.
+Mackinlay decided to rework its constitution and hold a leadership election.
 Mackinlay stood in the election against Michael Holmes and Gerald Roberts.
-Holmes, with the backing of Nigel Farage, easily won and appointed Mackinlay as his deputy.
+Holmes, with the backing of Nigel Farage, won and appointed Mackinlay as his deputy.

-After the European Parliament election in 1999, Holmes dismissed Mackinlay and Party Secretary Tony Scholefield at a National Executive Committee (NEC) meeting, which prompted an immediate vote of no confidence in Holmes, who agreed to resign the following month.
-After extensive wrangling, Jeffrey Titford was elected as the new party leader; Mackinlay stepped down as deputy, but remained on its NEC.
+Following the European Parliament election in 1999, Holmes dismissed Mackinlay and Party Secretary Tony Scholefield at a National Executive Committee (NEC) meeting, which prompted a vote of no confidence in Holmes, who agreed to resign the following month.
+Jeffrey Titford was elected as the new party leader; Mackinlay stepped down as deputy, but remained on its NEC.

-Mackinlay remained active in UKIP, standing in Totnes at the 2001 general election, at which he received 6.1% of the vote, then back again in Gillingham in 2005, where he polled 2.6%.
-He also stood unsuccessfully in the 1994, 1999 and 2004 European elections.
+Mackinlay remained active in UKIP, standing in Totnes at the 2001 general election, at which he received 6.1% of the vote, then in Gillingham in 2005, where he polled 2.6%.
+He also stood in the 1994, 1999 and 2004 European elections.